Wings Over Water

-Wings Over Water is a monumental kinetic sculpture that will be integrated into a fountain outside of the George R. Brown Convention Center in Houston, TX.
+Wings Over Water is a monumental kinetic sculpture that is integrated into a fountain outside of the George R. Brown Convention Center in Houston, TX.
 The sculpture was inspired by the theme of migration which is one of the governing metaphors behind the architectural re-design of the convention center.
-The massive scale and dynamic movement turns the sculpture and fountain into an iconic destination.
+The massive scale and dynamic movement have turned the sculpture and fountain into an iconic destination of Downtown Houston.

 Wings Over Water was commissioned by Houston First Corporation and Houston Arts Alliance and is a part of the City of Houston Art Collection.

 70' x 25' x 30'